Moldova

 Based on our previous experience in this market, the most popular combination now is a package which includes:

-• Group Life, Accidental Death & Dismemberment (this one settles the major risks which might affect the individual/employee)
+• Group Life, Accidental Death & Dismemberment (this one settles the significant risks that might affect the individual/employee)

 • Private Health Insurance (this one takes care of the day-to-day problems they might experience during or out of the working program hours)